GENIVI/rvi_core/doc/rvi_security.md

    the cert contains no device public key, any device can invoke it.

 7. Sideband token transmission from provisioning service to device<br>
-   The provsioning server transmits a 128 bit random token to the device using a sideband channel such as SMS or similar.
+   The provisioning server transmits a 128 bit random token to the device using a sideband channel such as SMS or similar.

 8. Device invokes ```jlr.com/provisioning/request_provisioning``` on server<br>